systemd/mkosi/mkosi/resources/mkosi.md

 are mounted into the current working directory before running the script in the current working directory. `$SRCDIR` is set to point to the current working directory.
 The following scripts are supported:

+* If **`mkosi.configure`** (`ConfigureScripts=`) exists, it is executed after parsing the configuration files.
+This script may be used to dynamically modify the configuration.
+It receives the configuration serialized as JSON on stdin and should output the modified configuration serialized as JSON on stdout.
+Note that this script does not use the tools tree even if one is configured.

 * If **`mkosi.sync`** (`SyncScripts=`) exists, it is executed before the image is built.
 This script may be used to update various sources that